shrideio/shoebox/README.md

       /etc/letsencrypt/live/yourdomain.com/privkey.pem
     ```

-5. Letsencrypt certificates are issued for a preiod of 90 days.
-In order to keep your certificate up to date you need to configure auto renewal
+5. Letsencrypt certificates are issued for 90 days.
+In order to keep your certificate up to date you need to configure auto-renewal

     - Test the renewal process
         ```